 Symptoms

 As a rule, a person with depression suffers from low mood, loss of interest and the ability to experience joy or pleasure.
-It is characterized the feeling of a decrease in energy, leading to increased fatigue and decreased activity.
+It is characterized by the feeling of a decrease in energy, leading to increased fatigue and decreased activity.
 In many cases, severe fatigue occurs with minimal effort.

 Other common symptoms are impaired concentration and attention, decreased self-esteem and self-esteem, ideas of guilt and futility, indifferent or pessimistic perceptions of the future, the appearance of thoughts of harming oneself and the child, the emergence of thoughts of suicide, dementia, memory appetite, disturbed sleep, etc. These symptoms can occur with or without somatic complaints such as headaches, back pain, etc.